libp2p/specs/webrtc/browser-to-browser.md

 6. On successful establishment or failure of the direct connection, _B_ and _A_ close the signaling protocol stream.

-   Behavior for transferring data on a relayed connection, in the case where the direct connection failed, is out of scope for this specification.
+   Behavior for transferring data on a relayed connection, in the case where the direct connection failed, is out of scope for this specification and dependent on the application.

-7. Messages on `RTCDataChannel`s on the established `RTCPeerConnection` are framed using the message framing mechanism described in [Multiplexing](#multiplexing).
+7. Messages on `RTCDataChannel`s on the established `RTCPeerConnection` are framed using the message framing mechanism described in [multiplexing].

 The above browser-to-browser WebRTC connection establishment replaces the existing [libp2p WebRTC star](https://github.com/libp2p/js-libp2p-webrtc-star) and [libp2p WebRTC direct](https://github.com/libp2p/js-libp2p-webrtc-direct) protocols.